hashicorp/terraform-provider-nomad/website/docs/r/job.html.markdown

   - `allow_fs` `(boolean: false)` - Set this to `true` to be able to use [HCL2 filesystem functions](#filesystem-functions)

+- `consul_token` `(string: <optional>)` - Consul token used when registering this job.
+  Will fallback to the value declared in Nomad provider configuration, if any.

+- `vault_token` `(string: <optional>)` - Vault token used when registering this job.
+  Will fallback to the value declared in Nomad provider configuration, if any.

 ### Timeouts

 `nomad_job` provides the following [`Timeouts`][tf_docs_timeouts] configuration